 This fantastic book came out this summer - It's a fantastic resource.
 If you are a deer-plagued gardener, you're going to want to get this book.

 Instead of relying on fencing or chemicals, Karen is proposing another way: making intentional selections for deer-resistant plants.
 She showcases real home gardens across North America from New Jersey to Texas.
 Each homeowner shares their top ten deer-resistant plants.
 It's a book of best practices - proven selection for a lush, deer-defying garden.
 What a brilliant idea!

 Consider installing more pathways in your garden.

 It's helpful to have a main walkway through the garden.
-Along the path you can add focal points like statuary or containers.
+Along the path, you can add focal points like statuary or containers.
 You can add interest and intrigue with tall plants like cup plant or lovage.
 The paths provide structure and function in the garden.
-I remember when I installed a path along the garden in front of my front porch; Best thing I ever did.
+I remember when I installed a path along with the garden in front of my front porch — the best thing I ever did.

 Reviving the little botanic spark in your heart

 Today in 1962, The Honolulu Star-Bulletin shared a story about the first tulips.